faraaz-bot/memory-testing/rocfftmp/README.md

 ### Library build dependencies

-To build the rocFFT-mp library:
+To build the rocFFTmp library:
-* rocFFT-mp depends on [rocFFT] on AMD platforms;
+* rocFFTmp depends on [rocFFT] on AMD platforms;
-* rocFFT-mp depends on [FFTW3] on other platforms.
+* rocFFTmp depends on [FFTW3] on other platforms.

-## Building from source
+## Compiling source and tests

-The initial release of rocFFT-mp is provided as a header file [rocfft_mp.h].
+The initial release of rocFFTmp is provided as a header file [rocfft_mp.h].

 [rocfft_mp.h]: https://github.com/ROCmSoftwarePlatform/rocFFT-misc/blob/master/rocfft_mp/rocfft_mp.h